chandrakumarreddy/bgShop/README.md

     Making resuable components with props

     Functional component doesn't have state property.Only have props which are immutable.class component has state property which is mutable.
+    State can be inialised inside constructor or as class component property;